 Early in 2019, the Food Safety Authority of Ireland (FSAI) conducted its largest exercise to date – together with six other government agencies and authorities – using our Exonaut software.
 During the exercise, the different organisations’ plans and abilities to make decisions and communicate between agencies and with the general public, were assessed.
 Over 200 participants at eight different locations took part in this distributed simulation exercise.

-Exonaut is also used by a national transport authority to identify, analyse, categorise and visualize risks in infrastructure projects.
+Exonaut is also used by a national transport authority to identify, analyse, categorise and visualise risks in infrastructure projects.
 The software, which has significantly cut administration costs, is used by over 10,000 people including authority workers and external contractors nationwide.

 National organisational resilience exercises